jdhitsolutions/myTickle/Docs/Import-TickleDatabase.md

 ## SYNOPSIS

-Import event data from a cliXML file
+Import event data from a Clixml file

 ## SYNTAX